-The AQMP has been prepared in accordance with requirements defined in the Environmental Protection Licence (Attachment 1) and Development Consent (Attachment 2), and most recently updated to reflect amended operating, monitoring and verification conditions introduced via EPL Variation in relation to pharmaceutical and illicit drug waste processing.
+The AQMP has been prepared in accordance with requirements defined in the Environmental Protection Licence (Attachment 1) and Development Consent (Attachment 2), and most recently updated to reflect amended operating and monitoring conditions associated with concurrent furnace operations (refer Section 1.2).
+It is noted that, at the time of the AQMP update, WA's EPL Variation request (including amendments per Mod 16) remained in-progress with the NSW EPA.
+For completeness, proposed Variations are reflected in this AQMP update.